henry-spanka/freeathome-api/README.md

 ## Get the state of all actuators
 To get the state of all actuators send the following payload: `info`

+## Get the state of a specific actuator
+To get the state of a specific actuator send the following payload: `info/{serialNo}`

 ## Receive real-time updates
 Real-Time updates are automatically sent to all connected websocket clients.
 Messages which have `{type: 'update'}` set are updates.